snowplow-archive/snowplow.github.com/about/jobs/support-engineer.md

 Excellent customer support is at the core of Snowplow’s commercial offering, so in this role you will be working closely with Snowplow co-founders Alex Dean and Yali Sassoon.
 You will join the support rotation, and take on an agreed number of evening and weekend support hours (compensated).
 While the ongoing Managed Service support commitment is the first priority, our support engineers will regularly take full days to work on projects that are strategic for the Support team or wider company.

-Being in UTC+8-10 will place you some distance from Snowplow's offices in London and New York.
-You will be treated as a full member of the team, with
+Being in UTC+8 to UTC+10 will place you some distance from Snowplow's offices in London and New York.
+You will be treated as a full member of the team, with regular opportunities to interact with the rest of the company, including face-to-face.

 We’d love to get to know you if: